 Do you want to know how to start a podcast?
-And do you want to learn the best process for getting started?
+And do you want to learn the best process for starting your own podcast?
 It’s scary starting up your very first podcast.
 There’s so much to learn and understand.
 But don’t worry.

 In this article, we’ll walk you through every aspect of how to start a podcast with WordPress, with tips on choosing the best podcast equipment to secure new listeners.

 - Step 1: Create a Podcast Website